 The TWA Hotel at JFK Airport offers something unique, as well as an impressive 63-foot-long infinity-edge rooftop swimming pool – runway views!
 The pool is heated up to 100 degrees in the winter) and open year-round from 7 am to 11 pm.
 Hotel guests can use the pool facilities and observation deck for free, while non-guests can purchase day passes for TWA Fitness starting from $25 per person.

-There’s also a lounge and bar, plus “underwater” seating, so you can enjoy a warming or cooling dip, then look out to Jamaica Bay and watch planes take off and land – making TWA Hotel the perfect stop for a late arrival or early departure, as well as an excellent place to spend a long layover.
+There’s also a lounge and bar, plus “underwater” seating, so you can enjoy a warming or cooling dip, then look out to Jamaica Bay and watch planes take off and land – making TWA Hotel the perfect stop for late arrival or early departure, as well as an excellent place to spend a long layover.
+Book your stay here.

 More Rooftop Pools NYC

 Heard about a new hotel opening with a rooftop pool in New York City?
 Got some updated information about day passes or pool availability for the above-listed hotels?
 Or did we somehow miss your favorite place to stay in NYC with a rooftop swimming pool?
 Let us know your thoughts and suggestions in the comments below – and enjoy your next refreshing dip in one of the Big Apple’s best outdoor pools!
 What is your favorite rooftop pool in NYC?